-As a consequence, risk management is an ongoing process that involves identifying, assessing and responding to risks.
+As a consequence, cyber risk management is an ongoing process that involves identifying, assessing and responding to risks.

 But the tricky part is that to effectively manage risk, a financial institution firstly needs to understand the likelihood of an event occurring and then the potential impact.
 As the threat landscape is continuously evolving this assessment process is becoming very complex, time consuming, prone to errors, requiring an increasing number of scarce and expensive resources for the organization.

 With this information the organization might have an internal debate with regards to the level of acceptable risk, basically its risk tolerance.

 Once the organization understands risk tolerance, they can take informed decisions to prioritize cybersecurity activities, programs and expenditures.

 With regards to the different approaches to handling risk, basically, there are four ways to go, including mitigating the risk, transferring it, avoiding the risk or accepting it.